AidaFriday/Bachelor-Thesis-AI/Documentation/Topic.md

 ### Goals:
 1. **Evaluate and Compare Models**
-   Assess the performance of well-known open-source face recognition models (e.g., FaceNet, VGG-Face, ArcFace, AdaFace) implemented in PyTorch.
+   Assess the performance of well-known open-source face recognition models (e.g., FaceNet, SphereFace, VGG-Face) implemented in PyTorch.

 2. **Benchmark on Standard Datasets**
-   Conduct benchmarking experiments on widely used datasets such as LFW, AgeDB-30, CFP-FP, and IJB-C to measure accuracy, robustness, and generalization across different conditions.
+   Conduct benchmarking experiments on widely used datasets to measure accuracy and generalization across different conditions.

-3. **Develop a Runtime Benchmarking Application**
+3. **Develop a Runtime Benchmarking Application (Open Suggestion)**
    1. Build a user-friendly application for benchmarking pretrained models in real time.
    2. Framework of choice: **PyQt (Python-based)**, selected for its flexibility, native desktop support, and ability to integrate seamlessly with the PyTorch backend.